qmjq/dockerfile-compose_Project/README.md

 # my-dockerfile-compose
-my original  dockerfile and  compose yml
+The dockerfile and swarm‘s yml used in my work,I wrote it

 QQ 858080796